MaestSi/ONToHap/README.md

 # ONToHap
-A MinION-based pipeline for haplotype phasing
+A Oxford Nanopore Technology-based pipeline for haplotype phasing

-**ONToHap** is a .
+**ONToHap** is a user friendly ONT-based pipeline for performing haplotype phasing and for evaluating related accuracy, supporting multiple aligners and phasers.
+It currently supports aligners _BWA_ and _Minimap2_, and phasers _WhatsHap_, _Hapchat_ and _HapCUT2_.

 ## Getting started

 **Prerequisites**

 * Miniconda3.
-Tested with conda 4.6.11.
+Tested with conda 4.6.14.
 ```which conda``` should return the path to the executable.
 If you don't have Miniconda3 installed, you could download and install it with:
 ```